 The following categories describe different ways that we use and disclose medical information.
 For each category of uses or disclosures we will explain what we mean and try to give some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of these categories.

-Appointment Reminders.
-We may use and disclose your medical information to notify you of upcoming appointments.
-Unless you object, these reminders may be communicated by phone, text, or email.
+- Appointment Reminders.
+We may use and disclose your medical information to contact you as a reminder that you have an upcoming appointments.

 To report, prevent or control disease, injury, or disability;

 To report reactions to medications or problems with products;

 To notify people of recalls of products they may be using;

 To notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition; and

 To report suspected abuse or neglect as required by law.